Robin Winkler Clinic

 Assessments are conducted by postgraduate clinical neuropsychology trainees who are trained in understanding how the brain works and how it affects our behaviour, thinking and personality.
 A wide range of activities are used to assess an individual’s specific skills, including concentration, memory, language and problem solving, and level of academic functioning and their learning profile.
 Assessments can cover several activities such as answering questions, remembering certain information and writing things down.

-A variety of group therapy programs are run throughout the year.
+A variety of group therapy programs for improving mental health and wellbeing are run throughout the year.
 The programs use the latest research in a supportive environment to help individuals overcome life challenges.
-Group therapy options include a worry management group, a blood injury and injection phobia group and the Cool Kids anxiety group.

 Contact us if you feel we can assist you.
 We can then send you additional information and forms which need to be completed and sent back so we can arrange your first session.